 Yoga means yoke, unite of to connect an internal level.
 It connects one with their true self that is known as ultimate self, divine essence and Atman.
 In other words, it forms a connection between people with their soul.
-If you are involved in the practice of yoga then you can consider it as freedom, liberation or moksha.
+If you are involved in the practice of yoga then you can consider it as a freedom, liberation or moksha.
 To explain you in a deeper sense, here are the most essential eight limbs of yoga.

 This part is bent toward moral vows, moral disciplines and restraints.
 The main concern of the first limb is about the world around us.
 In addition to this, it keeps the check on interaction.
 There is no doubt that yoga has the power to maintain calmness and improve flexibility and strength.
 It also helps in keeping rigidity and stiffness out of your life.

 The second limb focuses on the observances and positive duties on have to follow.
 It is about directing the duties and maintain actions on the yogic path.
 The actual meaning of the word niyama is within or inward.
 It consists of five parts, saucha, satosha, tapas, svadhyaya and isvarapranidaha.

 It is the third part of the eight limbs that shows the road to freedom.
 The word is about the honest and not some asana.
 It is deeper than we can think about since it gives us more idea about the comfortable and steady body.